Beth N. Rom-Rymer, Ph. D.

 0

-I passionately believe in protecting clinical practice while seeking to expand practice to include: prescriptive authority; integrated behavioral health in primary care and in a variety of healthcare/medical settings; community mental health; public/population health; and a plethora of collaborative working relationships among scientists and clinicians, working on ways to achieve health equity.
-I am especially interested in identifying and applying effective models of treatment, focused on enhancing positive adaptation to adversity.
+Psychologists, because of our extraordinary education, training, and experience, have an impact, every day, on the lives of those who are suffering in our local, national, and international communities.
+I wholeheartedly support the critical work done by clinical, applied, academic psychologists and I passionately believe in protecting clinical practice while seeking to expand practice to include: prescriptive authority; integrated behavioral health in primary care and in a variety of healthcare and medical settings; telehealth durability; community mental health; population health; and a plethora of collaborative, working relationships among research scientists and scientist practitioners, working on ways to achieve health equity.

 Beth N. Rom-Rymer, Ph.D. has been a pioneer throughout her life.
 She was in the first class of women at Princeton University, graduating in 1973.
 Dr. Rom-Rymer created the Victim-Witness Assistance Unit in the State Attorney's Office, Tallahassee, Florida, in 1977, where she worked on the Ted Bundy serial murder case, 1978-1979.
 During that time, she also co-founded and was the first Board president of Refuge House, a shelter for surviving families of domestic violence in Tallahassee, Florida.
 Dr. Rom-Rymer gave a keynote talk at the 40th anniversary celebration of Refuge House.
 Dr. Rom-Rymer is one of the psychologists who created the field of forensic geriatrics in 2000, testifying, nationally, in cases concerning the sexual abuse of older adults in nursing homes and writing book chapters about the role of the forensic psychologist in geriatric settings.
 Foreseeing the critical need for comprehensive mental health prescribers, Dr. Rom-Rymer undertook training in Clinical Psychopharmacology during the 1990's and became a national leader in the advocacy for psychologists' prescriptive authority, when she was elected the fourth president of the fledgling APA Division 55 (Pharmacotherapy) in 2004.